KILT Messaging

 }

-While no one can read or change what is inside an encrypted message even if they intercept it while traveling on the network, a sophisticated attacker may try to guess what is inside and trick either side of the channel by resubmitting a copy of that message later.
-For a detailed developer-oriented guide about how to protect against replay attacks, see our Replay Protection Cookbook section.
+While no one can read or change what's inside an encrypted message even if they intercept it while traveling on the network, a sophisticated attacker may try to guess what's inside and trick either side of the channel by resubmitting a copy of that message later.
+For a detailed developer-oriented guide about how to protect against replay attacks, read the Replay Protection Cookbook section.